pelaezdj/EasyMount/README.md

 mnt DeviceName
 mnt umnt DeviceName

-Make and alias in your .bashrc for faster unmounting: alias umnt='mnt umnt'
+Make an alias in your .bashrc for faster unmounting:
+"alias umnt='mnt umnt'"

 Easy peasy!